Our Insider Guide to Whistler

 How to get there: Vancouverites have less than a two-hour drive separating them from the slopes.
 Those coming from further away can fly directly to Vancouver International Airport.
 From there, you can rent a car (if you’re sure you’ll be able to keep your eyes on the road, rather than the view) or hop into one of the Whistler shuttle buses for the two-hour trip.
 The famous Sea-to-Sky Highway will make you marvel at the existence of so many shades of blue.

 Where to stay (and save): Planning ahead can cut the cost of your winter vacation.
-Whistler is offering stay-and-ski packages that are discounted up to 35% if you book by Nov.
-15, depending on how long you stay.
+Whistler often offers stay-and-ski packages that are discounted depending on how long you stay.
 These deals are available for bookings over the entire season and include accommodations and lift tickets.

 The must for mogul masters: No skier’s trip to Whistler is complete without a thigh-burning trip on the Dave Murray Downhill.
 Named after Crazy Canuck ski racer Dave Murray, this epic run is loaded with rollers and drops -- and it never seems to end.
 In fact, you descend more than a vertical kilometre in just over 3 kilometres of terrain, going from the top of Whistler to the valley floor.
 Let’s just say your pounding heart will let you know you’re alive by the end.